Austio/learning/ElasticSearch/relevant-search/relevant-search.md

 def - Term-centric: scores each term in search against each field then combines
  - takes "Basketball" against title and against overview then combines, repeats for each word in query, then combines all results

+###### Improving best_fields with boosting
 However, you can control search relevance with boosting to product intentional lopsided-ness inside of boosted fields.
+ - This allows you to ensure that results are skewed towards the most important result type
+ - keep in mind that the boosting is not relative in any way to other fields, it is a simple multiplier

 ```
 mostSearch = {